-Roxane Hislop studied at the New South Wales Conservatorium of Music Opera School and went on to win the prestigious Marten Bequest Travelling Scholarship, the Inaugural AIMS Scholarship, the Dame Mabel Brooks Scholarship and the Sydney Sun Aria Award, and also represented Australia at the National finals of the Metropolitan Opera Auditions in New York.
-Roxane was awarded the Victorian Green Room Award for best female artist in a supporting role for her performances as Maddalena in Rigoletto and Olga in Eugene Onegin.
+Roxane Hislop is one of Australia’s most respected and accomplished mezzo sopranos.
+Miss Hislop is a graduate of Sydney University, the NSW Conservatorium of Music, and holds a Masters Degree in Arts Administration from RMIT University in Melbourne.
+Her awards include the prestigious Marten Bequest Travelling Scholarship, the inaugural AIMS Scholarship, the Dame Mabel Brooks Scholarship, and the Sydney Sun Aria Award.
+She also represented Australia at the National finals of the Metropolitan Opera Auditions in New York.
+Miss Hislop was awarded the Victorian Green Room Award for best female artist in a supporting role for her performances as Maddalena in Rigoletto and Olga in Eugene Onegin.

-Roxane has appeared with all the state opera companies.
-She has appeared in many concerts for Victorian Opera and her roles for the company include Geertje Dircx in Rembrandt’s Wife, Dryad in Ariadne auf Naxos, Amastre in Xerxes, Jocasta in Oedipus Rex (in concert) as well as the roles of June/Queen in The Love of the Nightingale by Richard Mills for Opera Queensland and Victorian Opera respectively.
-Further roles at Opera Queensland include Cornelia in Julius Caesar, Flora in La Traviata and Maddalena in Rigoletto.
-At West Australian Opera Roxane performed the title role in Carmen, Flora in La Traviata and Lady Angela in Patience.
+Miss Hislop has appeared with all the major Australian opera companies.
+She has appeared in many concerts for Victorian Opera and her roles for the company include Geertje Dircx (Rembrandt’s Wife), Dryad (Ariadne auf Naxos), Amastre (Xerxes), Jocasta (Oedipus Rex) in concert, as well as the roles of June/Queen in The Love of the Nightingale by Richard Mills for Opera Queensland and Victorian Opera respectively.
+Further roles at Opera Queensland include Cornelia (Julius Caesar), Flora (La Traviata) and Maddalena (Rigoletto).
+At West Australian Opera Miss Hislop performed the title role in Carmen, Flora (La Traviata) and Lady Angela (Patience).
 For the State Opera of South Australia she has sung the Voice from Above, Second Squire and a Flower maiden in Parsifal.
-She also sang Suzuki in Madama Butterfly and Maddalena in Rigoletto for Melbourne Opera.
+She also sang Suzuki (Madama Butterfly) and Maddalena (Rigoletto) for Melbourne Opera.